 Linux provides the wget command in order to download files from the network and internet.
 The wget command is very popular amongst Linux users as it supports a lot of different protocols like HTTP, HTTPS, FTP, etc. As a command-line tool, the wget is called from the bash and when we try to run the wget command we may get the “bash: /usr/bin/wget: No such file or directory” error.
-In this tutorial, we will explain this error causes and solutions.
+There are different reasons for this error and the most probable reason is the wget is not installed for the current Linux distribution.
+In this tutorial, we will explain these error causes and solutions.

 “bash: /usr/bin/wget: No such file or directory” Error